Affording master’s or doctoral tuition after funding four undergraduate years can be tough without aid from MFT scholarships.

 Deadline: November 1st

-Worth $11,500 total, the Roy Scrivner Memorial Research Grant is bestowed by the American Psychological Association (APF) annually to post-graduates who are conducting empirical research applying to lesbian, gay, bisexual and transgender family therapy.
-Chosen behavioral science students must be endorsed by accredited U.S. institutions, have academic and research merit, and show strong commitment to LGBT relational issues.
-A maximum seven-page proposal is required with a budget, advisor reference, and IRB approval.
+Worth $11,500 total, the Roy Scrivner Memorial Research Grant is offered by the American Psychological Association.
+It’s awarded annually to post-graduates conducting empirical research applying to lesbian, gay, bisexual and transgender family therapy.
+Chosen behavioral science students must:

 Contact